strapi/strapi/docs/3.0.0-beta.x/plugin-development/frontend-field-api.md

 # Plugin's front-end Field API

-As plugins developer you may need to add custom fields in for your application.
+As plugins developer you may need to add custom fields in your application.
 To do so, a **Field API** is available in order for a plugin to register a field which will be available for all plugins.

 ::: warning NOTE